Account takeover fraud (ATO) still costs businesses millions of dollars each year. Here’s how to prevent it from happening.

 The bad news is that fraudsters are attracted to all kinds of accounts, no matter what vertical your business operates in.

-There’s value in anything digital, and while financial institutions and e-wallets are the ultimate goals, fraudsters won’t hesitate to take over accounts from media streaming (Netflix, Spotify) to ecommerce and social accounts (Facebook, Twitter).
+There’s value in anything digital, and while a bank account or e-wallet is the ultimate goal, fraudsters won’t hesitate to take over accounts from media streaming (Netflix, Spotify) to ecommerce and social accounts (Facebook, Twitter).
 In fact, account flipping can be so lucrative that many fraudsters do it full time.

 But how do they get these accounts in the first place?
 It has primarily to do with data breaches.